SAP/odata-vocabularies/UI.md

 Positive|3|Positive / green status - completed - available - on track - acceptable

 ## <a name="CriticalityCalculationType"></a>CriticalityCalculationType
-Describes how to calculate the criticality of a value depending on the imprevement direction
+Describes how to calculate the criticality of a value depending on the improvement direction

 The calculation is done by comparing a value to the threshold values relevant for the specified improvement direction.